 One can easily google to find out that Abraham is considered the father of three major religions: Judaism, Christianity, and Islam.
 Add to that…

-- Hinduism: Study the history of Brahma and the resemblance to details of Abraham’s life are uncanny. ((http://www.eoht.info/page/Abraham+and+Brahma))
+- Hinduism: The history of Brahma and the resemblance to details of Abraham’s life are uncanny. ((http://www.eoht.info/page/Abraham+and+Brahma))

 - Buddhism: Buddha was a social reformer who began part of his teachings as a Brahman priest of what would become the Hindu religion.
 Also, Buddhists apparently consider Buddha Issa to be the most important, i.e., Buddha Jesus.